The Board Game Design Course

 It was such a fun game.
 It was also more toy-like than any other game we owned, so it definitely got it’s share of playtime (and we went through more elastics than you could keep track of!).

-I actually saw a used copy of this game at a vendor booth at Origins last year, but with a price tag of almost $200, it was well outside of my budget, especially when the game was released in 1983 and the copy on the shelf could have been up to 36 years old.
+I actually saw a used copy of this game at a vendor booth at Origins prior to the Catapult Feud launch, but with a price tag of almost $200, it was well outside of my budget, especially when the game was released in 1983 and the copy on the shelf could have been up to 36 years old at the time.
 I know we had parts break, so it was definitely a case of buyer beware.

 When I saw it on Kickstarter it was an insta-back for me.
 It looks so similar to Crossbows and Catapults, and it brought back so many great memories for me.
 I couldn’t wait to share a similar experience with my son.